 It is a long journey, and we’ve done it for the day many times, but taking the train can be easier than driving during rush hour.

-14. Idyllwild
+15. Idyllwild

 Don Graham from Redlands, CA, USA — God bless it!
 [CC BY-SA 2.0] via Wikimedia Commons

-15. San Clemente
+16. San Clemente

 You can catch a boat for whale watching, or find the trail along the beach for jogging, biking, or walking.
 Stroll out on the pier and eat at Fisherman’s.
 There are also restaurants near the pier that will suit any taste.

-16. Richard Nixon Library
+17. Richard Nixon Library

 This library is worth a visit no matter what you think of the 37th president of the United States.
 Regardless of the unpleasant ending of his six-year presidency, the library offers insight into major world events that occurred during those years.

-17. Palm Springs
+18. Palm Springs

 Palm Springs Highway and the Cityscape

 One of the best things to do in Palm Springs on a day trip is to ride the Palm Springs Aerial Tramway, the largest aerial tramway in the world.
-The tram travels two-and-a-half miles up the mountain to the Mt.
+The tram travels two-and-a-half miles up the mountain to Mt.
 San Jacinto State Park.

-In addition to the observation deck, you will find two restaurants, a natural history museum and more.
+In addition to the observation deck, you will find two restaurants, a natural history museum, and more.
 If you are adventurous, you can skip the return tram trip and hike back down to the bottom of the mountain.

 Shoppers will enjoy stopping at the Cabazon outlet mall on the way home.
 Don’t leave the Palm Springs area either without having a famous date shake at Shields or elsewhere.

-Days Trips to Mexico from San Diego
+Best Days Trips to Mexico from San Diego

-All of this aside, if you’re comfortable venturing into Mexico and are smart about how you do it, it’s a fun way to spend a day.
+If you’re comfortable venturing into Mexico and are smart about how you do it, it’s a fun way to spend a day.

-18. Tijuana, Mexico
+19. Tijuana, Mexico

 Red, white, and green flags fly near Millennial Arch in Tijuana, a popular day trip from San Diego.